How to Paint Spaceship Deck Plate Bases Featured

 Recap – How to Base Miniatures – Space Ship Deck Plate

-That concludes my guide on how to paint Space Ship Deck Plate Bases using Premium Trooper Bases for Star Wars Legion.
+This concludes our guide on how to paint Space Ship Deck Plate Bases using Premium Trooper Bases for Star Wars Legion.

-We followed a simple base-shade-layer approach to painting these bases, and we added a simple edge highlight at the end to brighten the color scheme a little and make the paint job pop.
+We followed a simple base-shade-layer approach to painting these bases, and we added a simple edge highlight at the end to push the contrast and make a clean color scheme.

-We also used a pre-sculpted base, which took a lot of material hunting and guess-work out of the equation and made our project simpler, yet still awesome.
+We also used a per-sculpted base, which took a lot of material hunting and guess-work out of the equation and made our project simpler, yet still awesome.

 No responses yet